Oil Drilling Equipment: Complete Guide to Types, Uses, and Industry Insights

 What is offshore drilling equipment used for?

 Offshore drilling equipment is used to extract oil from beneath the seabed.
-These systems operate on offshore platforms or floating drilling vessels.
+These systems operate on offshore platforms or drilling vessels.

 How deep can oil drilling equipment reach?